nikita-moor/dictionaries/_dictionaries/Dumesnil1819.md

 2. Gardin-Dumesnil, J. B.; Gosset, J. M. (translator). _Latin synonyms, with their different significations: and examples taken from the best Latin authors; with additions and corrections (3rd edition)._ Whittaker, London, 1825.
 URL: <https://catalog.hathitrust.org/Record/009011445> \[Accessed 24 April 2019\].

-## Usage guidelines

-[Custom styles][103] make it possible to easily see scans of the pages, otherwise double-click on the preview to open full image.

 ## States and limitations

-Original headwords will be replaced with lemmas harmonized with [Hunspell dicitonary][102].
+Original headwords will be replaced with lemmas harmonized with [Hunspell dicitonary][3].

 ## License